Pure mathematics: 20th century

-At the start of the twentieth century mathematicians took up the axiomatic method, strongly influenced by David Hilbert's example.
+At the start of the twentieth century, mathematicians took up the axiomatic method, strongly influenced by David Hilbert's example.
 The logical formulation of pure mathematics suggested by Bertrand Russell in terms of a quantifier structure of propositions seemed more and more plausible, as large parts of mathematics became axiomatised and thus subject to the simple criteria of rigorous proof.

 Pure mathematics, according to a view that can be ascribed to the Bourbaki group, is what is proved.
 "Pure mathematician" became a recognized vocation, achievable through training.
-That said, the case has been made pure mathematics is useful in engineering education:
+That said, the case was made pure mathematics is useful in engineering education:

 There is a training in habits of thought, points of view, and intellectual comprehension of ordinary engineering problems, which only the study of higher mathematics can give.